Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Computational Framework

 \subsubsection{Neural Networks}

 All neural networks used in this study shared the same architecture: two hidden layers with 15 units each and hyperbolic tangent (\texttt{tanh}) activation functions.
-This lightweight configuration results in approximately 2,700 trainable parameters, providing a balance between expressivity and computational efficiency.
+Atomic environments are represented using Behler--Parrinello atom-centred symmetry functions (ACSFs)~\citep{Behler2007}.
+For the TiO$_2$ dataset, 70 ACSFs are used per species (Ti and O), yielding 1,321 trainable parameters per element-specific sub-network and 2,642 parameters in total.
+For QM7, 490 ACSFs per species are required to describe all pairwise and angular interactions across the five elements present (C, H, N, O, S), resulting in 7,621 parameters per sub-network and 38,105 parameters in total.
+This lightweight configuration provides a balance between expressivity and computational efficiency.
 The models were implemented using PyTorch, with training managed via the PyTorch Lightning framework~\citep{Falcon_PyTorch_Lightning_2019} to ensure modularity and reproducibility.